Zipwhip Terms of Service

 - Changes to Our Services.

 Certain modifications that add material new features or functionality to the Services (collectively “Enhancements”) may be made available to Customers at Zipwhip’s discretion upon amendment to a Customer’s Service Plan and the payment of additional Fees, if any.
 Zipwhip may elect to deprecate certain functionality or features within the Services upon notice posted on the Zipwhip website or as part of the Services portal.
-Zipwhip will provide at least one hundred and eighty (180) days advance notice of deprecation of any material function (and any related support) within the Services.
+Zipwhip will provide at least one hundred and eighty (180) days advance notice of deprecation of any material function (and any related support) within the Services by way of website posting or within the Services portal.

 Customer is responsible for notifying Authorized Users and End Users about Changes that affect them.